My Quiet Kitchen

 Instructions

-• Combine the tahini, maple, and lemon juice in a bowl, and whisk with a fork until smooth.
-Add the garlic, harissa, 1 Tbsp water, and salt, and whisk again.
+• Combine the tahini, lemon juice, harissa, and maple syrup in a bowl.
+Whisk until smooth.
+Add the garlic, 1 tablespoon of water, and the salt, and whisk again.
 For a thinner consistency add another tablespoon of water.
-Set aside.

 • In a large bowl combine the kale, cabbage, carrot, and apricots.
-Pour the dressing over the slaw mixture and stir to coat.
-Refrigerate for at least one hour.
-Before serving, sprinkle with pumpkin seeds and toss.
+Pour the remaining dressing over the slaw and toss to combine.
+Refrigerate for 1 to 2 hours to allow the flavors to mingle.
+Before serving, garnish with pumpkin seeds.

 Notes